mylesgamez/DocumentSearchApp/README.md

 - DELETE /api/documents/{id}: Delete a document.
 - POST /api/documents/upload: Upload one or more documents.
 - GET /api/documents/download/{id}: Download a specific document.

+## Cloud Hosting Configuration
+To host the app on a cloud provider, you'll need to update several areas in the codebase.

+### Backend - Server Configuration
+- WebConfig.java: Replace the ALLOWED_ORIGIN value from http://localhost:3000 with the frontend's cloud URL, e.g., https://yourfrontendapp.cloudprovider.com.
+- DocumentController.java: For file storage, rather than storing locally in the "uploads" directory, you'll want to use a cloud storage service like Amazon S3, Google Cloud Storage, etc. This requires refactoring the file upload and download functionalities to interact with the chosen cloud storage.

+### Backend - Database Configuration
+- Replace the local database connection URL in application.properties with the cloud database connection URL.
+Update the database username, password, and other required configurations according to your cloud database setup.

+### Frontend Configuration
+- App.js and DocumentList.js: Replace the backendURL value from http://localhost:8080 with your backend's cloud URL, e.g., https://yourbackendapi.cloudprovider.com.

+### Deploying to the Cloud
+- Backend: Package your application using the appropriate build tool (e.g., Gradle or Maven).
+Upload the generated artifact (e.g., a .jar file) to your cloud provider and set up a server instance to run it.
+- Frontend: Build your React application using npm run build.
+The built artifacts will be in the build directory.
+Deploy these files to a static website hosting service or a cloud provider that supports frontend app hosting.
+Ensure that both the frontend and backend applications are running and can communicate with each other.
+Adjust security groups or firewall settings as needed.

+### Environment Variables (Recommended for Security):
+- Instead of hardcoding URLs and other sensitive configurations, consider using environment variables.
+- On the frontend, you can access environment variables in React apps with process.env.REACT_APP_YOUR_VARIABLE_NAME.
+- On the backend, in a Spring Boot application, you can use the @Value annotation to inject properties.

+### Secure Your Application:
+- Ensure that all your APIs and endpoints are secured, especially when deploying to the cloud.
+- Use HTTPS for both frontend and backend services.
+- Implement authentication and authorization mechanisms to protect your endpoints.